 Accounts receivable represents our right to consideration that is unconditional.
 A right to consideration is unconditional if only the passage of time is required before payment of that consideration is due.
-Accounts receivable was \$1.3 million, \$0.7 million and \$0.3 million as of December 31, 2023, December 31, 2022 and January 1, 2022, respectively.
+Accounts receivable was \$5.6 million, \$1.3 million and \$0.7 million as of December 31, 2024, December 31, 2023 and January 1, 2023, respectively.

 Contract assets primarily relate to the rights to consideration for progress on contractual requirements performed but not billed at the reporting date.
 The contract assets are transferred to accounts receivable when the rights become unconditional.
-We had no contract assets as of December 31, 2023 and 2022.
+We had no contract assets as of December 31, 2024 and 2023.

-Contract liabilities consist primarily of deferred revenue, which is the amount of progress payments received or billed in advance of revenue recognition.
+Contract liabilities consist primarily of deferred revenue, which is the amount of progress payments received or billed in advance of recognizing those payments as revenue.
 Deferred revenue is subsequently recognized as revenue when the performance obligation is satisfied.
-Deferred revenue was \$3.4 million, \$3.4 million and \$2.9 million as of December 31, 2023, December 31, 2022, and January 1, 2022, respectively.
-Deferred revenue as of December 31, 2022 increased compared to the deferred revenue as of January 1, 2022 primarily due to progress payments for certain customer contracts that have not been recognized as revenue as of the end of the period.
-During the years ended December 31, 2023 and 2022, revenue recognized from the prior year deferred revenue balance was \$2.7 million and \$1.7 million, respectively.
+Deferred revenue was \$1.6 million, \$3.4 million and \$3.4 million as of December 31, 2024, December 31, 2023, and January 1, 2023, respectively.
+Deferred revenue as of December 31, 2024 decreased compared to prior years primarily due to the recognition of a non-recurring customization design service that was completed in the current fiscal year.
+During the years ended December 31, 2024 and 2023, revenue recognized from the prior year deferred revenue balance was \$2.2 million and \$2.7 million, respectively.